 Your third-day accommodation is in the village of Tadapani.
-This village only has 6 teahouses which are very limited.
+This village only has 6 teahouses which is very limited.
 All the teahouse provides you with normal facilities.
 If you trek other than the autumn/spring season you can easily find rooms for your accommodation but during the peak season, you may have to share your room with your friends or you can also book your accommodation in advance.
 Many tea houses in this village have the western bathroom with both cold and hot showers.
-We prefer you to stay in the Himalayan lodge which always has a professional cook, makes you happy eating lunch, dinner, and breakfast and makes your days wonderful.
+We prefer you to stay in the Himalayan lodge which always has a professional cook, makes you happy eating lunch, dinner, and breakfast, and makes your days wonderful.

 Annapurna base camp next day accommodation is at Chhomorung, a beautiful village where you can see a version of the mountain fishtail which looks like heaven.
 As we walk higher the facilities and accommodation get limited.
-You can get basic accommodation such as a bed and a pillow if you are lucky you can also get electric .
+You can get basic accommodation such as a bed and a pillow if you are lucky you can also get electricity.

 In the village of the Dovan, you can find only 3 teahouses with your normal accommodation and facilities of the western bathroom with hot shower but during the peak trekking time, you have to share with your friends.
 After a long hike, you feel tired and may not feel anything for sharing the room or you may have to spend the night in the dining room, so booking in advance is a good idea for this.

 Annapurna Base Camp accommodation is amazing where you can view the world's highest mountain with its surrounding peaks.
-Base Camp only have 5 tea house with basic facilities but you should pay a certain amount to enjoy the hot shower, if you, get accommodation in this region then you are lucky.
+Base Camp only has 5 tea houses with basic facilities but you should pay a certain amount to enjoy the hot shower, if you, get accommodation in this region then you are lucky.
 This region is crowded during the peak season (September-Mid-December) (March-June) but their no problems at the other times for getting the room.

 The normal cost for the tea house accommodation in the Annapurna Base Camp Trek.

-The price range for the accommodation in a tea house in the Annapurna Base Camp is dependent upon the season of the year, altitude and accommodation.
+The price range for accommodation in a tea house in the Annapurna Base Camp is dependent upon the season of the year, altitude, and accommodation.
 You may have to pay high costs during the peak season like March-May and September-December in the Annapurna Base Camp due to the crowded route so book the accommodation as fast as possible to enjoy the trek.
 If you are planning to trek in the off-season you can get a good accommodation service at less price and also don't forget to ask for a certain discount on it.

 Normally the price of the accommodation on the route is between $2-5 per.